eslint-community/eslint-plugin-es-x/docs/configs/index.md

 ## no-new-in-es2019

-disallow new stuff that ES2019 doesn't include.
+disallow new stuff in ES2019.

 ### [Config (Flat Config)]